Carson Talboys: Youth, College & Amateur

 Talboys was a two-year letter-winner at Lake Norman Charter School, and also played for the Carolina Rapids USSDA side instead of high school soccer as a junior and senior.

 In 2017, Talboys attended Catawba College to play college soccer.
 In four years with the Indians, Talboys played in 50 games, scoring three goals and tallying a single assist.
 He captained the team during their 2020–21 season.
 Talboys transferred to Wilmington University in 2021, going on to make 21 appearances and scoring six goals.
-In his single season with the Wilcats, Talboys was named Third Team CoSIDA Academic All-American, Second Team United Soccer Coaches All-East Region, First Team D2CCA All-East Region, CACC Defensive Player of the Year, and First Team All-CACC.
+In his single season with the Wildcats, Talboys was named Third Team CoSIDA Academic All-American, Second Team United Soccer Coaches All-East Region, First Team D2CCA All-East Region, CACC Defensive Player of the Year, and First Team All-CACC.

 While at college, Talboys also played in the USL League Two.
 He was named as part of the Charlotte Eagles roster for their 2020 season, but never appeared for the team after the season was cancelled due to the COVID-19 pandemic.

 In 2022, Talboys played with North Carolina Fusion U23 in a Lamar Hunt U.S. Open Cup fixture against South Carolina United.